spbkaizo/baudio/CMOY-Headphone-Amp.md

 #### C2V+, C2V-

 These 0603 sized, with 0.1uF ratings.
+They're pretty generic, indeed when you order the BOM the minimum order will be for 100 pieces (total cost, 75 cents!), so they're sprinkled liberally over the board.
+You'll need a couple to go here.

 #### C2L, C2R